Rugby: England win bruising Six Nations encounter over Ireland

 Elsewhere England's rush midfield defence suffocated Ireland, trapping Bundee Aki and Robbie Henshaw well behind the advantage line.

-With ball in hand Manu Tuilagi's midfield punch was immediately evident on return from injury.
+With ball in hand Manu Tuilagi's midfield punch was evident on his return from injury.

 While Ireland briefly responded with second half tries for Henshaw and a late strike from Andrew Porter, the all-consuming white wave largely swallowed up the visitors.

-England's lineout disrupted Ireland throughout and their scrum in the 60th minute, which blew Farrell's men off their own ball five metres out from their line, allowed Luke Cowan-Dickie to score from the resulting drive.
+England's lineout disrupted Ireland throughout and their scrum in the 60th minute, which blew Farrell's forwards off their own ball five metres out from their line, allowed Luke Cowan-Dickie to score from the resulting penalty.
 That was curtains.

 Farrell brought Bono and former captain Paul O'Connell into camp this week in the hope of sparking an emotional response from his men.
-IT's clear much more is needed.
+A simple formula focusing on fronting physcially should now take priority.

+"There's no excuses because they've started well against us before and we should have been ready for that," Farrell lamented.
+"When you're rolling forward well at the start of a match things start to go your way.

+"We were coming here to win a Triple Crown and they were fighting to stay in the Championship.
+One side, for one reason or another, came out of the box hard and we took a few sucker punches.
+I need to look at myself for that – they were up for it more than us.
+That's my responsibility to make sure that shouldn't happen."

 England, meanwhile, march on waiting for a French slip up to sneak in the backdoor and claim the Championship.

-After a slow start to the season pressure had been lumped on Eddie Jones.
+After a slow start pressure was heaped on Jones.
 Here his men fired back to alter the course of their campaign.
-With Wales to come at Twickenham and Italy away to finish, England should carry this form for the remainder of the tournament.
+With Wales to come at Twickenham, and Italy away to finish, England should carry this form for the remainder of the tournament.

 The next question is whether the engrossing, young French squad can maintain their grip on the crown.